EmailThis/extension-boilerplate/README.md

   <dt>Sensible starting point</dt>
   <dd>
     This comes with a gulp based workflow that converts modern <strong>ES6</strong> JavaScript and <strong>SCSS</strong> to JS/CSS.
+    Scripts are transpiled using Babel and bundled using Browserify.
+    Sourcemaps are available for both JS and SCSS.
   </dd>
 </dl>